 Douglas SBD-5 Dauntless

-Introduced in 1940, the Dauntless was developed as a scout bomber, hence its SBD designation (Scout Bomber – Douglas).
-Flown by squadrons of US Navy and US Marine Corps pilots from land bases as well as aircraft carriers, the Dauntless was the principal American dive bomber through much of the war, being replaced by the SB2C Helldiver in mid-1944.
+Introduced in 1940, the Douglas Dauntless was developed as a scout bomber, hence its SBD designation (Scout Bomber – Douglas).
+Flown by squadrons of U.S. Navy and Marine Corps pilots, from land bases as well as aircraft carriers, the Dauntless was the principal American dive bomber through much of the war, being replaced by the Curtiss SB2C Helldiver only in mid-1944.

-The Museum’s SBD-5 was Bureau Number (BuNo) 36175, accepted for Navy service on October 4, 1943 and used to train new Navy pilots receiving their carrier qualifications on the Great Lakes.
-On January 20, 1944, the aircraft met with the mishap that would see it preserved for 50 years on the bottom of Lake Michigan.
+The Museum’s SBD-5 served in the U.S. Navy as Bureau Number (BuNo) 36175.
+She was accepted for service on October 4, 1943 and used to train pilots receiving their carrier qualifications on the Great Lakes.
+On January 20, 1944, the aircraft met with the mishap which saw it preserved for half a century on the bottom of Lake Michigan.

-Lieutenant Charles L. Ford III was attempting a landing on the training carrier USS Wolverine.
-He was too slow on his approach and was given “come on” signals by the Landing Signals Officer; when he was issued a subsequent “wave-off” command, the pilot banked away from the carrier with too little power, leading to a crash.
-The pilot was lucky to survive with just a few deep cuts to his forehead.
+Lieutenant Charles L. Ford III was attempting to reboard the training carrier USS Wolverine.
+His landing approach was too slow, so Wolverine’s Landing Signals Officer (LSO) issued “come on” demands from the deck using his paddles.
+The LSO quickly followed these orders with a “wave-off” command, whereupon Ford banked away from the carrier with too little power, and stalled into the water.
+The pilot was lucky to survive the crash with just a few deep cuts to his forehead.

-The USS Wolverine: Shortly before the outbreak of World War II the Navy acquired two unusual vessels, the Cleveland and Buffalo Transit Company’s Seeandbee (which would become the USS Wolverine) and the Greater Buffalo (which would become the USS Sable).
-Both ships were passenger carrying side-wheel paddle steamers.
-These opulently appointed excursion vessels were the cruise ships of their day.
-The Navy however, had a different plan for these large ships.
-They planned to establish an inland school for carrier qualification to remove the threat of enemy interference in aircraft carrier qualification training for pilots in either the Atlantic or the Pacific.
+USS Wolverine: Shortly before the United States entered World War II, the U.S. Navy acquired two unusual vessels, the Cleveland and Buffalo Transit Company’s Seeandbee (the future USS Wolverine) and Greater Buffalo (which became USS Sable).
+Both ships were side-wheel paddle steamers, opulently appointed as excursion vessels – the luxury cruise ships of their day.
+The Navy modified them heavily for an entirely different purpose, however.
+They planned to establish an inland school for pilot carrier qualification training, thus removing the serious threat of enemy interference if they had performed this mission on either the Atlantic or Pacific coasts.

-With startling speed the two ships were converted into aircraft carriers.
-They retained their side-wheel coal powered propulsion, but their luxuriant furnishings and upper decks were stripped.
-Fitted with a 550 foot flight deck, smaller than the Navy’s ocean-going carriers, they were considered suitable for training because there was no deck in the fleet that was more difficult to land on.
-While limited training with fleet-sized carriers occurred in the Chesapeake Bay, the majority of Naval Aviators who achieved their carrier qualifications during WWII did so on the Great Lakes.
+With startling speed, the two ships underwent conversion into aircraft carriers at a shipyard in Buffalo, New York.
+They retained their coal-powered, side-wheel propulsion system, but lost their luxuriant furnishings and superstructure.
+Fitted with 550 foot long flight decks, considerably shorter than those of the U.S. Navy’s primary, ocean-going carriers, Sable and Wolverine were still considered suitable for training purposes as no other carrier in the fleet was more difficult to land aboard.
+While limited training with fleet-sized carriers occurred in the Chesapeake Bay, a majority of Naval Aviators who achieved their carrier qualifications during WWII did so on the Great Lakes.
+Numerous Allied navy pilots also gained their carrier qualifications aboard Sable and Wolverine.

 Did You know?

 The Dauntless was perhaps the Navy’s most capable carrier-borne aircraft at the outbreak of WWII.
-The 5,936 aircraft produced would account for 1,189,473 operational hours flown, almost 25% of the total logged by the US Navy during WWII.
-The Slow But Deadly as it was known, would end the war with a combat tally of 6 enemy aircraft carriers, 14 enemy cruisers, 6 destroyers and 15 transport ships.
+The 5,936 SBDs produced accounted for 1,189,473 operational hours flown – almost 25% of the total hours logged by the US Navy during WWII.
+The Slow But Deadly, as it was known, ended the war with a combat tally of 6 enemy aircraft carriers, 14 cruisers, 6 destroyers and 15 transport ships.

 Specifications